johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - Participants consistently validated the theological content of my prototype training resource as *appropriate to Burkinabé contexts*, highlighting its biblical content, practical focus and cultural sensitivity.

-- Participants identified that contextually-appropriate teaching needed to incorporate: consistent use of graphical and analogical illustration; adequate time for reflection; discussion-based learning modes.
+- Participants affirmed the *contextual pedagogical significance* of incorporating graphical and analogical illustration, adequate time for reflection and discussion-based learning modes.

-- Participants expressed a hunger for appropriate literature to enhance biblical, Christian understanding.
+- Participants expressed a *hunger for appropriate literature* to enhance biblical, Christian understanding.
 Textbooks are viewed as a much-needed accompaniment to leadership training, ideally tailored to facilitate (literate) leaders who work in oral contexts.

-- Participants identified a potential for translating appropriate textbooks into minority African languages, but highlighted significant logistical issues (printing, promoting, distributing) involved in making text-books practical and accessible.
+- Participants identified a potential for translating appropriate textbooks into minority African languages, but highlighted significant logistical issues—including printing, promoting, distributing—required to make books practical and accessible.

 These data analysis findings were combined with contextual missiological study to define the attributes of a training resource appropriate to Burkinabé leaders and learners.[^cf3] These attributes were then used to form the Maize Plant Discipleship syllabus and resource handbooks, in order to ensure that it is *practical, relevant and accessible*.